We have recently set up a new free service providing support to autistic adults; with the aim of reducing anxiety and increasing independence

 Autistic individuals over 18 years old and their parents/carers are welcome.
 You can stay as long as you like, whether it be ten minutes or more, up to the full two hours.
 You are also free to come and go whenever you please.

 Parents and carers will have an opportunity to ‘break off’ into another room if they feel a parents/carers drop-in chat is needed.
-A quiet, dark room is also provided for those who need it.

 Here are some of the things we get up to at our monthly group: